mhe747/dawnboard/BeagleSDR_KernelHack.md

+ I personnaly recommand this version of kernel https://github.com/RobertCNelson/ti-linux-kernel-dev/tree/ti-linux-4.9.y

+ 	to build the kernel :
+ 	$ ./build_kernel.sh

- Firstable in your target, dump the device tree
+ Then, boot to Beagleboard-x15, inside of your target, dump the device tree

 	$ dtc -I fs /proc/device-tree > mydt4988.txt
 	    check all aliases in device tree showed in mydt4988.txt, especially uart, i2c, mcspi